mkorelov/MySimpleCalculator/README.md

 2. Improve UI
 3. Add error messages (Footer)

+Bugs to fix:
+- decimal/negative after operation is clicked and after equals is clicked
+- percent automatically performs function unlike other operations that require equals to be pressed

 Current Iteration:
 - clear just resets everything, doesn't have dual functions where you can retype one number
 - must click equals for all operations